 For example, the virus that caused SARS some years ago jumped from civets to humans.
 Many of the initially infected people worked in a live-animal market in the Chinese city of Wuhan, so it’s quite understandable why people believe that it originates from animals.
 But unfortunately, scientists have not fully confirmed this yet.

 It all started with some miscommunication when a group of scientists said they found a coronavirus in smuggled pangolins that was a 99% genetic match to the virus spreading in humans worldwide.
 But it turns out that these results were not referring to the entire genome.
 A later comparison of the whole genome found out that the virus in pangolins only matches 90.3% of the human virus.

 Other similar studies found that the viruses share between 85.5% and 92.4% of their DNA.
 And this is not enough to say precisely that the virus originates from pangolins.
 In the case of the SARS virus, the similarity between the virus on civets and that on humans was 99.8%, and that allowed scientists to precisely pinpoint the coronavirus source.

 The Closest Match

 Some people also brought up the question that if the virus originated from smuggled pangolins brought from another country, then why weren’t reports of people infected in that location?
-So the pangolin is less likely to be the source of COVID-19, yet ecologists are worried that people will start to kill them, just like it happened with civets at the time of the SARS outbreak.
+So the pangolin is less likely to be the coronavirus source, yet ecologists are worried that people will start to kill them, just like it happened with civets at the time of the SARS outbreak.

 So the source of the new coronavirus and a vaccine are still yet to be discovered by scientists.
 In order to protect yourself, make sure to always wash or disinfect your hands, to avoid crowded places and to wear an N95 respirator mask when needed.